maiku1008/maiku1008.github.io/_posts/2019-09-22-zsh-jump-workon.md

 ## Virtualenvwrapper

 Essentially I opted to use [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/#) instead of pyenv, which I had been using for a few months before.
-This nifty library contains an feature called [workon](https://virtualenvwrapper.readthedocs.io/en/latest/command_ref.html#controlling-the-active-environment), that allows one, among other things, to activate separate Python environments.
+This nifty library contains a feature called [workon](https://virtualenvwrapper.readthedocs.io/en/latest/command_ref.html#controlling-the-active-environment), that allows one, among other things, to activate separate Python environments.

 From the [virtualenvwrapper's docs](https://virtualenvwrapper.readthedocs.io/en/latest/install.html):